Mount Kenya ClimbMoving Mountains

 - Park certified guides (ratio of 1:4)

 - Porters and cooks, plus equipment for them (porters carry your main bag)

 - Any activities and visits detailed in the itinerar

 - Guide and porter transport from Embu back to Naro Moru after the climb

 - Kit transfer from Naro Moru to Embu (for any kit that you don't take on the mountain with you)

 - Costs involved for beneficiaries and former beneficiaries of Moving Mountains to join you for the climb

 - Tourist Visa

-- Personal costs (email, phone laundry, souvenirs, tips etc)
+- Personal costs (email, phone laundry, souvenirs, tips, extra nights in Nairobi, etc)